jwolle1/jeopardy_clue_dataset/README.md

 # jeopardy_clue_dataset

-This dataset contains jeopardy clues from Season 1 through the end of Season 35.
+This dataset contains jeopardy clues from Season 1 through June 2020 (Season 36, currently on a break).
 It does not contain every clue that has appeared on the show.
 The data source prefers not to be credited.

-There are 349,641 clues in total.
-They can all be found in *master_season1-35.tsv*.
+There are 359,678 clues in total.
+They can all be found in *master_season1-36.tsv*.
 There are also files for each season.
-Seasons 13 and later contain 12,000 to 14,000 clues each.
-Seasons 12
+Seasons 13 and later contain about 12,000 to 14,000 clues each.
-and earlier contain fewer.
+Seasons 12 and earlier contain fewer.
 There is also a *kids_teen.tsv* file which contains only clues that appeared in special Kids and Teen Tournament matches.

-Note that *master_season1-35.tsv* is zipped.
-When uncompressed it is approximately 51.0 MB.
+Note that *master_season1-36.tsv* is zipped.
+When uncompressed it is approximately 53 MB.

 <br />